learn-co-curriculum/angular-concepts-readme/README.md

 ## Overview

-There are some core concepts that every Angular developer will need to familiarise themselves with.
-This will teach you the core concepts that you will be using in every Angular application you make.
+In this lesson, we are going to look at the core concepts that we will use in every Angular application.
+Some will be familiar to you, however some may seem a bit strange.
+Don't worry if they take time to sink in!

 ## Objectives